DrafProject/elmada/readme.md

 # Data

-Elmada caches all data in a OS-specific temp directory.
-In windows, e.g., this is `%TEMP%/elmada`.
-Hint: It might be convenient to create a symbolic link to it with `elmada.helper.make_symlink_to_cache()`.
+Data are cached to an OS-specific directory, see `elmada.paths.CACHE_DIR`.
+A symbolic link to it can be conveniently created by executing `elmada.helper.make_symlink_to_cache()`.

 You can use Elmada in two modes which can be set with `elmada.set_mode(mode=<MODE>)`: